Accessing fonts from Monotype Fonts

 There are two ways to use fonts on your creative projects: syncing or downloading them.

-• Font download: Select users can download and install individual font files to your workstation for access on designs and projects.
+• Font downloading: Select users can download and install individual font files to their workstations for use in their projects.

 How do I sync fonts?

-You can sync a font by clicking the dropdown arrow in the “Sync” button.
+You can sync a font by clicking the dropdown arrow on the Sync and Sync Family buttons.

 How_to_sync_a_font.png